carariffe/IAF602_Gp5/README.md

 # IAF602_Gp5
 Group 5's final project for IAF602.
-Current order to run code is 1) Data Cleaning, 2) Visuals and 3)Models.
+Data Cleaning, Visuals, and Models scripts have been compiled in all_code file.